Skip to main content

 The Sognefjord: the king of the fjords

 The Sognefjord is called “the king of the fjords” for many reasons.
 Located right in the middle of Fjord Norway, it is the longest of the Norwegian fjords.
-The iconic fjord stretches more than 200 kilometres into the country, just north of Bergen, and measures 1,308 metres at its deepest point.
-The Sognefjord is also among the widest fjords, but it has numerous far narrower side arms.
+This iconic fjord stretches more than 200 kilometres into the country, just north of Bergen, and measures 1,308 metres at its deepest point.
+The Sognefjord is among the widest fjords, but has many narrower side arms.

-You will find many small, cosy villages along the fjord and its side branches, including Balestrand, Lærdal, Flåm, Solvorn, Sogndalsfjøra and the book town of Fjærland.
-You can visit glaciers, Viking villages and farms, hike, or go kayaking or biking.
-There are also many day cruises available.
+You will find small, cosy villages along the fjord and its side branches, including Balestrand, Lærdal, Flåm, Solvorn, Sogndalsfjøra, and the ‘book town’ of Fjærland.
+You can visit glaciers, Viking villages, and farms, or go hiking, kayaking, or biking.
+Day cruises are also available.

 Find activities and places to stay in the Sognefjord area.